- Location: Texas

 To vote in Texas, you need to have your voter registration certificate; this will be sent to you.
 If you move within a county, you must update your address or go back to your old precinct in order to vote.
 If you move to another county, you'll need to submit a new voter registration application.

-If you fail to vote in two consecutive federal elections, your name will be removed from the polls; this just means that you'll need to register again when you decide to vote.
+If you fail to vote in 2 federal elections, your name will be removed from the polls; this just means that you'll need to register again when you decide to vote.